-So called 'honour-based' violence (HBV) is a crime or incident which has or may have been committed to protect or defend the honour of the family and/or community.
 It can exist in all communities and cultures and occurs when perpetrators perceive that a relative has shamed the family and/or community by breaking their honour code.
 Females are predominantly, but not exclusively, the victims and the violence is often committed with some degree of approval and/or collusion from family or community members.

-HBV includes female genital mutilation and forced marriage; it is abuse and should be handled and escalated to the DSL as such.
+All forms of HBA are abuse (regardless of the motivation) and should be handled and escalated to the DSL as such.

-4.22 Female genital mutilation
+4.24 Female genital mutilation